nodebotanist/DinosaurJS-Workshop-2017/getting-to-know-your-pi.md

 This will install node 7.x and update npm to 5.x \(you'll thank me later\)

 Now, NOW we can code.
+Kiiiiinda.
+We gotta wire up some lights first!
+But **soon.**